-Tecnoglass Inc.: Come For The 60% Upside, Stay For The 6% Yield
+Tecnoglass, Inc.: Come For The 60% Upside, Stay For The 6% Yield

-Shares of Tecnoglass, Inc. (TGLS) have dropped sharply since the most recent earnings report came out on May 12.
-From ~$10.50 they have come down to the $9 range.
+Shares of Tecnoglass, Inc. (NASDAQ:TGLS) have dropped sharply since the most recent earnings report came out on May 12.
+From ~$10.50, they have come down to the $9 range.
 The reason is not hard to figure out: Tecnoglass had a bad quarter.
 Revenues grew at an anemic YoY rate of 8%, adjusted EBITDA over the same period dropped slightly, while net income cratered by 75%.
 Although Q1 is seasonally weak and the company had guided as such, the quarter was weaker than expected due to timing delays in three large projects.
 None of the delays had anything to do with Tecnoglass, and the projects are moving along now, so this is simply a case of having to wait longer than expected for revenues.
 Investors should not be alarmed.

-Several other SA contributors have made the case for Tecnoglass and I will refer readers to those discussions for background on the company and current prospects.
-This article is mostly a finger exercise, starting from the full-year guidance that management affirmed on their call, and working out a valuation.
+Several other SA contributors have made the case for Tecnoglass, and I will refer readers to those discussions for background on the company and current prospects.
+This article is mostly a finger exercise, starting from the full-year guidance that management affirmed on its call, and working out a valuation.

 If you want to cut to the chase: the worst-case scenario is slightly up from here, and the best-case scenario is better than a double.
 My base-case scenario is 60% capital gains in one year.
 In the meantime, of course, you get to collect a fat 6% yield at current prices.